New Student Information

 Effect/Treatment of atypical courses/situations

-The Graduate School of Journalism includes all courses attempted at Graduate School of Journalism in the quantitative measurement to determine successful satisfactory academic progress.
+The Graduate School of Journalism includes all courses attempted at Columbia in the quantitative measurement to determine successful satisfactory academic progress.
 This also includes courses taken via a Consortium Agreement (PhD students only).
-Earned hours include all courses which a passing grade was received All withdrawn courses (UW) and failed courses (F) are counted as unearned hours in the calculation.
+Earned hours include all courses in which a passing grade was received.
+All withdrawn courses (UW) and failed courses (F) are counted as unearned hours in the calculation.
 Repeated courses are counted in the attempted hours and are taken into consideration for the maximum allowed hours for completion toward the degree.
 Only courses in which an F was received can be repeated in the journalism degree programs; a maximum of six points can be attempted a second time.
 In the PhD program, only a required course that was failed can be repeated.

 Incompletes

 Courses with incomplete grades are included as cumulative attempted credits.
 However, these courses cannot be used as credits earned toward the degree since successful completion is the criterion for positive credit accumulation.
-Incomplete grades in Reporting for Master of Science students and Seminar in Discipline for Master of Arts students must be resolved before the next term.
+Incomplete grades in Reporting for Master of Science students, Reporting I/Reporting II for the Data Journalism students and 1st semester Seminar in Discipline for Master of Arts students must be resolved before the next term.
 Incompletes for Spring term must be completed before graduation.
+Students who fail to do so cannot remain enrolled for the spring.
 Incompletes are not held against students in determining satisfactory academic progress generally.
 If the student fails to meet the appropriate standard for financial aid eligibility credit accumulation due to the lack of successful completion grades for these courses, the recording of successful completion grades within a term which brings the accumulated credit level to the appropriate standard will restore eligibility for the term and subsequent terms within the academic year.

 Withdrawals/Leaves of Absence